 Use the MOTIV app to change microphone settings and to record and edit your audio.

 Select a preset mode that matches your recording situation.
 Set mic gain and stereo width to optimize audio recordings.
-See "Aiming the Microphone" for mic placement information and "The Shure MOTIV App" for information on adjusting compression, equalization, and more.
+See "Aiming the Microphone" for mic placement information and "The MOTIV App" for information on adjusting compression, equalization, and more.

 This allows you to record with no audio interruptions from phone calls or app notifications.